Algebraic function: Closure properties

+where this expression is valid away from points at which $P_y=0$.
+By contrast, an antiderivative of an algebraic function need not be algebraic.
+Integrals of algebraic functions lead more generally to Abelian integrals, such as elliptic integrals.

 History

 The ideas surrounding algebraic functions go back at least as far as René Descartes.
 The first discussion of algebraic functions appears to have been in Edward Waring's 1794 An Essay on the Principles of Human Knowledge in which he writes:

 let a quantity denoting the ordinate, be an algebraic function of the abscissa x, by the common methods of division and extraction of roots, reduce it into an infinite series ascending or descending according to the dimensions of x, and then find the integral of each of the resulting terms.